 This video includes the following water aerobics exercises, and is geared towards those at any workout level:

 - Straight Leg Kick

 - Poolside hip lift

-3. Love Handles Aqua Aerobics from Shape Up with Pooja
+3. Love Handles water Aerobics classes from Shape Up with Pooja

 This video includes the following exercises, and is targeted towards all fitness levels who are looking to tone the obliques and arms: